ejmastnak/cv/README.md

 # CV
 The LaTeX source files for Elijan Mastnak's CV.
-Compile with `pdflatex -pdf cv.tex`.
+Compile with `pdflatex cv.tex`.

 The contents of `cv.pdf` and `cv.tex` are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].